CocoCatWeb3-Official/Docs/docs/cocopay-tutorial/Install CocoPay.md

 Same as other dapps

 1. Open CocoCatApp, click on the Coco app, and enter the address of CocoPay in the input box.
-For more addresses, click [here ](../link-and-address-list/Address%20List.md)
+For more addresses.